zchryl/Position-Analysis-in-League/README.md

  frameborder = "0"
 ></iframe>

-Because the p-value of the observed statistic is > 0.05, we fail to reject the null hypothesis: that the distributions of ‘teamname’ when ‘damageshare’ is missing is the same as when ‘damageshare’ is not missing.
-This is strong evidence to conclude that the missing values of ‘damageshare’ are not dependent on the teamname column.
+Because the **p-value** of the observed statistic is > 0.05, we fail to reject the null hypothesis: that the distributions of `teamname` when `damageshare` is missing is the same as when `damageshare` is not missing.
+This is strong evidence to conclude that the missing values of `damageshare` are not dependent on the teamname column.

 ---